Sridevivaradharajan/Synergized-Model/README.md

 -Sepsis dataset used:Prediction of Sepsis Dataset

--Jaundice classification method adapted from:Nirmal Gaud’s Notebook

-**Note:** The Artificial Intelligence models for both sepsis and jaundice were trained independently and are original to this project.
-The Streamlit web interface was designed and implemented as a unified platform to demonstrate both models interactively.
+**Note:** To maintain the originality and integrity of the work, the complete jaundice training code and dataset have not been disclosed in full.
+Only a minimal setup is shared for demonstration purposes.The Artificial Intelligence models for both sepsis and jaundice were trained independently and are original to this project.The Streamlit web interface was designed and implemented as a unified platform to demonstrate both models interactively.
 No direct code from the above sources was reused without modification.
 Instead, concepts and logic were adapted and extended.